 A Few Words about Britain’s Building Societies

 During the Industrial Revolution, hundreds of thousands of farm labourers were made "surplus" by machinery, and they flocked to industrial towns to find jobs in the factories.
 Many towns experienced severe housing shortages, which resulted in over-crowded living conditions and chronic outbreaks of deadly, infectious diseases due in part to appalling sanitation and poor water supplies.
 The situation was at its worst between the 1830s and 1880s.
 During the this time, many workers barely had enough to pay for rents and food, and were too poor to open a bank account or to qualify for a loan at a High Street or private bank.
+The concept of "building society" was born under which the working men pooled their minimal savings together to form a club where loans were offered to the members to buy their own houses or land, one at a time.
+Initially, the lottery system was often used to determine who got to access the capital first to buy their property.
+As the first borrowers gradually repaid the building society and replenished its capital, other members were then granted loans to buy their homes.

 There were two types of building societies.
 Most of the early building societies were of the "terminating building society" form, in which only a certain number of members were admitted in the first place, and the society would be dissolved after the last member had been housed.
 In the "permanent building society" form, there is no limit on the membership, and new customers are admitted as depositors or borrowers constantly.
+Over time, the permanent building societies have become the norm, offering deposit, mortgage, personal lending, credit cards and investment services as we know today.

 Building societies (known variably as co-operative banks or credit unions in other countries) are mutually-owned by its members (customers).
 This means that a customer (depositor and/or borrower) must first pay a small membership fee and become a member of the building society.
 Unlike a joint-stock commercial bank that is owned by shareholders who can buy and sell the shares anytime they want, building society members cannot buy or sell their ownership as the membership shares cannot be traded.